-- ESL services, including access to bilingual preschool and ESL summer school -- as well as native language support for students.
+- ELL services, including access to bilingual preschool and ELL summer school -- as well as native language support for students.

 Washington families also have access to a rich array of District-wide programs, including:

 - The First Steps Preschool, which serves more than 200 preschoolers through programs for at-risk and special needs children, and a general tuition-based community program.
 Washington also serves as one of the District's community preschool sites.